Ames Schoolhouse

-The Ames Schoolhouse is a historic school building at 450 Washington Street in Dedham, Massachusetts.
+The Ames Schoolhouse is an historic school building at 450 Washington Street in Dedham, Massachusetts.
 It was originally part of the Dedham Public Schools.
 It currently serves as the town hall and senior center for the Town of Dedham.

 Description

 The Colonial Revival structure was built in 1897.
 It was named in honor of American Revolution-era politician Fisher Ames.
 It is a large H-shaped building, with a central section flanked by symmetrical projecting bays on either side.
 It has a hip roof with a deep dentillated eave, and pilastered corners.
 The main entrance is set under broad arch at the center, with a Palladian window above.
 Above the front door is the following inscription: